rust-lang/rust/src/doc/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 When the query context is created, it is still empty: No queries have been executed, no results are cached.
-But the context already provides access to "input" data, i.e. pieces of immutable data that where computed before the context was created and that queries can access to do their computations.
+But the context already provides access to "input" data, i.e. pieces of immutable data that were computed before the context was created and that queries can access to do their computations.
 Currently this input data consists mainly of the HIR map and the command-line options the compiler was invoked with.
 In the future, inputs will just consist